 The mission of Suncoast Waterkeeper is to protect and restore the Florida Suncoast’s waterways through enforcement, fieldwork, advocacy and environmental education for the benefit of the communities that rely upon these precious coastal resources.

 Our first priority is to ensure that appropriate laws are being followed, and to take corrective action when they are not.
 Our work is supported by science, the appropriate statutes and environmental ethics.
 We will always seek to prevent environmental damage wherever possible.

 MEET OUR BOARD

-JUSTIN BLOOM - Founder
+JUSTIN BLOOM - Founder and board member

 Suncoast Waterkeeper’s founder Justin Bloom got his JD at Tulane Law School and has been a practicing environmental attorney specializing in prosecuting pollution cases and representing communities for over 18 years.
 His experience includes investigation, enforcement and litigation of Clean Water Act violations and “Toxic Tort” cases.
 He has successfully represented many plaintiffs affected by the BP Deepwater Horizon oil spill and other oil spills in the US.
 Prior to returning to the Suncoast, he worked in New York City as Waterkeeper Alliance’s Eastern Regional Director.
 Justin’s family first came to the area in the ‘70s.
 He attended New College, where he graduated with a concentration in environmental studies in 1991.